ArnoVdH/photoblog/content/blog/2020/beyond_privilege.md

 title = "Beyond privilege self-awareness"

 +++
 There is a presupposition that, as a white cishet male (all the words!) trying to acknowledge his *privileges*, I must be utterly miserable and emasculated by the experience.
 Full of self-hate and constantly apolizing; digging myself deeper, groveling before the relevant opressed demographic.
-Castigating myself and my 'fellow people' before the altar of the false god of *political correctness*.[^1] This is simply not true in my experience, which I'll try to explain here.
+Castigating myself and my 'fellow people' before the altar of the false god of *political correctness*.[^*] This is simply not true in my experience, which I'll try to explain here.

 <!--more-->